 Spark ignition engine

-As the name suggests, in the spark-ignition engine there is a spark plug that ignites spark after the air-fuel mixture is compressed for the combustion.
+As the name suggests, there is a spark plug that ignites spark after the air-fuel mixture is compressed for combustion in the spark-ignition engine.
 All petrol engines are spark-ignition engines.

 Compression ignition engine